UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man points to two electricity plans: Plan A (10¢, credit at 1000kWh) and Plan B (13¢, flat rate).

-This is the most critical concept for renters to grasp.
-Many energy providers in deregulated markets advertise extremely low rates, like 10 cents per kWh, to grab your attention.
-However, if you read the fine print — specifically the Electricity Facts Label (EFL) — you will often see that this rate includes a “bill credit” that only kicks in after you use 1,000 kWh.
-Since most apartments are energy-efficient and smaller, you might never reach that threshold, meaning you miss out on the credit entirely.
+This stark difference creates what is known as the “low usage trap.”
+Many energy providers advertise extremely low teaser rates, like 10 cents per kWh, to grab your attention.
+However, if you read the fine print, you will see that this rate relies on a bill credit that only kicks in after you hit 1,000 kWh.
+Since an efficient apartment rarely reaches that threshold, you miss the credit entirely, and your effective rate skyrockets.

 Plan TypeAdvertised Rate (at 1000 kWh)Real Cost at 500 kWh